KLL535/ComfyUI_Simple_Qwen3-VL-gguf/README.md

 - `swa_full` = True - disables Sliding Window Attention.
 - `verbose` = False - doesn't clutter the console.

-# Issue:
+# Speed test and memory full issue:
+LLM and CLIP cannot be split (as can be done with UNET).
+They must be loaded in their entirety.
+Therefore, to get good speed, you cannot exceed the VRAM overflow.
+**Check in task manager if VRAM is getting full (which is causing x10 slowdown)**.

+The memory size (and speed) depends on model size, quantization method, the size of the input prompt, the output response, and the image size.
+Therefore, it is difficult to estimate the speed, but for me, with a prompt of 377 English words and a response of 225 English words and a 1024x1024 image on an RTX5080 card, with 8B Q8 model, the node executes in 13 seconds.

-If the memory is full before this node starts working and there isn't enough memory, you can clear it like this before node:
+If the memory is full before this node starts working and there isn't enough memory, I used this project before node:
 - https://github.com/SeanScripts/ComfyUI-Unload-Model

+But sometimes the model would still load between this node and my node.
+So I just stole the code from there and pasted it into my node with the flag `unload_all_models`.

 # Models:
 Regular version: